laughinging/yaes/README.md

 backend
  * redis server working?
     * No - raise server error
-    * Yes - worker setted ?
+    * Yes - worker on?
         * No - emails are waiting in the queue
-        * Yes - emails handled by workers. sent successful?
+        * Yes - emails handled by workers. email sent successfully?
             * Yes - mark job as finished.
             * No - error due to client?
                 * Yes - mark job as failed with client error.